MRCP for GMC Registration

 This exam tests your medical knowledge, behaviour, and skills.
 You might assess a prognosis, select a long-term management plan, or plan investigations as part of the question scenarios.

-MRCP part two is more challenging than part one, which is why MRCP(UK) recommend at least 36 months of clinical experience before taking it.
+MRCP part one is more challenging than part one, which is why MRCP(UK) recommend at least 36 months of clinical experience before taking it.
 The pass rate is 60-70%.

 PACES